raiqah/ICS02-Game-Raiqah-Leena-Paige/Project.log.md

 2. What has been done
 - Added a start screen with a button
-- Added 5 scenes in our game
+- Added a few scenes in our game
 - Created an animated scene (moving lava)

 3. What we are thinking about doing